 The most understated yet significant risk within the ETF universe is the viable collapse of the electronic pricing mechanism.
 The violent selloffs of the last decade have forewarned of the meltdowns that result from pricing distortions in electronic markets.
 Being that much of the volume for these ETFs originates from high frequency algorithmic trading; hedge funds and leveraged institutional traders prey on individual investors through the use of disruptive price mechanisms.

 Being that ETFs are particularly vulnerable to mis-pricing, their prospectuses remain infused with convoluted clauses allowing them to operate in spite of significant price divergences from their underlying assets.
 In other words, physical gold and silver bullion could go supernova in price and value, while exchange traded funds could deflate and or go bankrupt.
 Any investor with exposure to exchange traded funds should reexamine the underlying and inherent risks these vehicles have.

 Physical investment grade gold bullion cannot go broke

-We lie in the midst of a Generational Bull Market for precious metals shadowed by significant economic and political uncertainties, the prominent and outperforming asset class is evident.
-The challenge to the investor given today’s world of electronic trading, lies in the acquisition of tangible assets, without settling for paper.
+We are in the midst of a Generational Bull Market for precious metals shadowed by significant economic and political uncertainties, the prominent and outperforming asset class is evident.
+The challenge to the investor given today’s world of electronic trading, is in the acquisition of tangible assets, without settling for paper.

 Exchange traded funds have been designed to funnel demand that would otherwise be directed to physical bullion, this enables a managed escalation of gold and silver prices.
 As central banks, and now even FDIC Commercial Banks begin to acquire tangible metals, do not be misled into a faulty investment.